Peter Millar (clothing company)

-Peter Millar is an American clothing brand founded in 2001 in Raleigh, North Carolina that produces sportswear and golf attire.
-The company is headquartered in Raleigh, North Carolina and is a subsidiary of Compagnie Financière Richemont SA.
+Peter Millar is an American clothing brand founded in 2001 in Raleigh, North Carolina, that produces sportswear and golf attire.
+Its studio and design is headquartered in Raleigh and its business operations are based in Durham, North Carolina.

+The company is a subsidiary of Richemont.

 History

 Peter Millar was founded in 2001 by Greg Oakley, Chet Sikorski, and Chris Knott.

 In 2005, Scott Mahoney and Sea Island Company purchased Peter Millar and named Mahoney as CEO.

 In 2007, Peter Millar signed a license agreement with Empire Clothing of Canada for the manufacturing and distribution of Peter Millar's tailored clothing line.

 In 2009, Winona Capital Management, a Chicago-based private equity firm, purchased a majority interest in Peter Millar from the Sea Island Company.

 In January 2010, Todd Martin was named president of Peter Millar Golf.

 In 2011, Peter Millar moved its design and marketing headquarters to Raleigh, North Carolina, and opened a warehouse space and offices in Durham, North Carolina.